openshift/enhancements/enhancements/monitoring/monitoring-stack-operator.md

 ![drawing](https://docs.google.com/drawings/d/e/2PACX-1vTmpByDHmOQPyinczrPhOwintNfo3nhi8ymhHAYrwRE65PlZ0ujtiLNm8SoHnLpoyrfHeFoBm6Nu5IB/pub?w=1259&h=668)

-**TL;DR Verdict: **This solution is very tempting since it reflects fully flexible deployment.
-However, at the current moment (August 2021) we agreed we don’t want to pursue this option yet, due to complience reasons (RHOBS) and complexity involved with non-integrated storage on local in-cluster level (local Observatorium).
+**TL;DR Verdict:** This solution is very tempting since it reflects fully flexible deployment.
+However, at the current moment (August 2021) we agreed we don’t want to pursue this option yet, due to compliance reasons (RHOBS) and complexity involved with non-integrated storage on local in-cluster level (local Observatorium).
 Nevertheless, the current solution is an enormous step towards this approach.
 The only difference is an integrated storage that saves some complexity for lower scalability, which is fine for sharded, dedicated setups.
 Still, we want to gradually enable partial forwarding only for the chosen solution to enable RHOBS, remote Observatorium or any other Prometheus remote write compatible storage.

 **Pros:**